-Vietnam has removed capital punishment from eight categories of offenses under a sweeping revision to its penal code — one of the most significant shifts in the country’s criminal justice history.
-The changes, which target economic crimes and corruption alongside other offense categories, give judges new sentencing flexibility and create formal pathways to convert death sentences to life imprisonment under specific conditions.
+Vietnam has removed capital punishment from eight categories of offenses in a sweeping revision to its penal code — one of the most significant shifts in the country’s criminal justice history.
+The changes target economic crimes and corruption, give judges new sentencing flexibility, and create formal pathways to convert death sentences to life imprisonment under defined conditions.

 At a glance

-- Death penalty reform: Vietnam’s revised penal code removes capital punishment as an eligible sentence for eight categories of crimes, with economic offenses and corruption among the primary focus areas.
+- Vietnam death penalty reform: The revised penal code removes capital punishment as an eligible sentence for eight categories of crimes, with economic offenses and corruption among the primary areas affected.

 - Restitution pathway: Individuals convicted of certain economic crimes may have a death sentence waived if they return a substantial portion of illegally obtained assets — prioritizing recovery of state funds over retribution.